 I am a qualified counsellor and psychotherapist and a Family practitioner with more than 15 years of experience in the NHS and private health organisations, with an extensive experience working with children, parents, families and teachers.
 I am currently working in several primary and secondary schools around the Tunbridge Wells area, as well as in my private Practice near Tonbridge.

 I am also part of the Family Team for Nelft NHS Foundation Trust.

 I am multilingual and culturally aware and welcome clients from any background.
 I have a personal and clinical interest in issues relating to cultural identity, a sense of belonging, and feelings of being 'uprooted'.

-Through individual, group therapy and parental consultations I help individuals, couples, families, parents and children strengthen and improve their relationships, functioning at school, home and their own environment.
+Through individual, Family therapy, couple's therapy and parental consultations I help individuals, couples, families, parents and children strengthen and improve their relationships, functioning at school, home and their own environment.

 Psychodynamic theory suggests a clear set of defensive processes and client’s unconscious material as well as the importance of early attachment relationship to the developing of one’s capacity for reflective functioning.
 It suggests that anything to do with past and present relationships is likely to be reflected in the therapeutic relationship.
 As a result, I listen carefully to what the client says and what remains unsaid.
 I utilize my own process, self-awareness and intuitive responses as a means of exploring what it might be going on in the here and now that may provide some information about past experiences.
 I pay much attention to the social cultural context of the client, including issues of ethnicity, gender and power.